sh31bie/Statistitical-IT-Student/README.md

 GROUP 7 PRESENTATION

-TOPIC 1: INTRODUCTION TO IT AND STATS
+TOPIC 1: INTRODUCTION TO INFORMATION TECHNOLOGY FOR STATISTICS.

 IT is the use of computers, networks, softwares and systems to gather store, analyze, model and communicate data.
 Statistics are raw facts